dipeshsgdl/my_repo/README.md

-This repo contains small applications.
+This repo contains small applications using JS, Vue, Flask, GO, Node and Cypher.